low-perry/dario_blog/about.markdown

      data-background-url="{{ '/assets/images/cotton_candy_pink_pastel_clouds.png' | relative_url }}">
 </div>

-If my social media presence has ever spoken some truth about me, is that me and the "about me" sections, have been on a [philosophical conflict ]({{ '/blog/about-me' | relative_url }}) for as long as my digital footprint has existed.
-(My first one ever being \*describes who he is\* and the last one being "Why is it always Bios?")
+If my social media presence has ever revealed a truth about me, it's that "about me" sections and I have been in a philosophical conflict for as long as my digital footprint has existed.
+(My first one ever was "\*describes who he is\*", and the latest being, "Why is it always Bios?")

 My name is Dario.